wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Redirects from the canonical URL to its corresponding nice permalink were being affected by a new feature introduce in version 4.8.7 (thank you, [Brookjnk](https://wordpress.org/support/topic/slimstat-forces-wordpress-to-use-302-redirects-instead-of-301/)).
 * [Fix] The new tracker was throwing a Javascript error when handling events attached to DOM elements without a proper hierarchy (thank , you [pollensteyn](https://wordpress.org/support/topic/another-javascript-error/)).
 * [Fix] Tracking downloads using third-party solutions like [Download Attachments](https://wordpress.org/plugins/download-attachments/) was not working as expected (thank you, [damianomalorzo](https://wordpress.org/support/topic/downolads-stats/)).
+* [Fix] Inverted stacking order of dots on the map so that the most recent pageviews are always on top, when dots are really close to each other.
+* [Fix] A warning message was being returned by the function looking for search keywords in the URL (thank you, Ryan).

 = 4.8.8 =
 * [New] Implemented new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library in the tracker.
 Your visitors are now associated with a unique identifier that does not rely on cookies, IP address or other unreliable information.
 This will allow Slimstat to produce more accurate results in terms of session lenghts, user patterns and much more.